Amputation rates following limb salvage at a tertiary care podiatry centre: A retrospective analysis

 Results

-A total of 856 patients were admitted for surgical management during the study period.
-Of these, 821 underwent successful limb salvage procedures, while 35 required amputations, resulting in an overall amputation rate of 4.06% [Table 1].
+During the study period, 856 patients were admitted for surgical management.
+Of these, 821 underwent successful limb salvage procedures, while 35 required amputations, an overall amputation rate of 4.06% [Table 1].
 General follow-up was conducted for all subjects, whereas the questionnaire was administered only to patients who underwent major amputations (AK and BK surgeries).

-Duration of diabetes in amputees revealed a high burden of chronic disease, with 15 patients having diabetes for over 20 years [Table 4].
+Duration of diabetes in amputees revealed a high burden of chronic disease, with 15 patients having diabetes for more than 20 years [Table 4].

 Comorbidity analysis showed hypertension in 21 amputees, chronic kidney disease in 5, coronary artery disease in 9, and thyroid disorders in 6 [Table 5].

-Out of 31 patients who underwent above-knee (AK) or below-knee (BK) amputations:
+Out of 31 patients who underwent AK or BK amputations:

-- 24 patients (77.4%) were successfully followed up via telephonic interview at one year post-surgery.
+- 24 patients (77.4%) were successfully followed up via phone interview at one year post-surgery.

-- Quality of life (QoL) outcomes were assessed for the 24 patients across key functional and psychosocial domains: [Table 9]
+Quality of life (QoL) outcomes were assessed for the 24 patients across key functional and psychosocial domains [Table 8]:

 - 100% (24 patients) reported using assistive support, such as walking aids or prosthetic limbs.